sjswitzer/SchemeJS/README.md

 ### JavaScript Integration and Interoperability

-Every SchemeJS function (whether compiled or not!) is a JavaScript function and can be invoked directly, and with no compatinbility APIs, from JavaScript.
+Every SchemeJS function, _whether compiled or not_, is a JavaScript function and can be invoked directly, with no bridging APIs, from JavaScript.
 They are perfactly ordinary JavaScript functions.
 Any JavaScript function can be invoked directly from SchemeJS as if it were an ordinary Scheme function.